Nested Grassmannians for Dimensionality Reduction with Applications: Conclusion

 \section{Conclusion}

-In this work, we proposed a nested structure for homogeneous spaces and applied this structure to the dimensionality reduction problems of data in Grassmann manifolds.
-We also discuss how this nested structure served as a generalization of other existing nested structures for spheres and the manifold of SPD matrices.
+In this work, we proposed a novel nested geometric structure for homogeneous spaces and used this structure to achieve dimensionality reduction for data residing in Grassmann manifolds.
+We also discuss how this nested geometric structure served as a natural generalization of other existing nested geometric structures in literature namely, spheres and the manifold of SPD matrices.
 Specifically, we showed that a lower dimensional Grassmann manifold can be embedded into a higher dimensional Grassmann manifold and via this embedding we constructed a sequence of nested Grassmann manifolds.
 Compared to the PGA, which is designed for general Riemannian manifolds, the proposed method can capture a higher percentage of data variance after reducing the dimensionality.
-This is primarily because our method unlike the PGA does not require the reduced dimensional submanifold to be a geodesic submanifold.
-To sum up, the nested Grassmann structure allows us to fit the data to a larger class of submanifolds than PGA.
+This is primarily because our method, unlike the PGA, does not require the submanifold to be a geodesic submanifold and to pass through the Fr\'{e}chet mean of the data.
+Succinctly, the nested Grassmann structure allows us to fit the data to a larger class of submanifolds than PGA.
 We also proposed a supervised dimensionality reduction technique which simultaneously differentiates data classes while reducing dimensionality.
 Efficacy of our method was demonstrated on the OASIS Corpus Callosi data for dimensionality reduction and classification.
-We showed that our method outperforms the widely used PGA significantly.
+We showed that our method outperforms the widely used PGA and the recently proposed PNSS by a large margin.

+\acks{This research was in part funded by the NSF grant IIS-1724174, the NIH NINDS and NIA via R01NS121099 to Vemuri and the MOST grant 110-2118-M-002-005-MY3 to Yang.}

+\ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}